OmniLayer/spec/README.md

 | Currency identifier desired  | Currency identifier desired|
 | Amount desired  | Amount desired|

-If multiple sell orders match the corresponding values, the Cancel must be applied to the oldest sell order based on blocktime and transaction sequence number within the block.
+If multiple sell orders match the corresponding values, the Cancel must be applied to the oldest sell order based on block number and transaction sequence number within the block.
 The cancel will apply to the remaining Amount for sale.
 The UI must indicate if the cancellation was successful and how many coins were not sold.

 To cancel a specific sell order, specify the same currency identifiers, amounts and Action = 3 (Cancel) and send the transaction so it is processed before the full amount for sale has been matched.
 Note that while the portion of a sell order which has been matched and sold cannot be canceled, sending the message with the Cancel action cancels any portion of the order which has not been matched.